KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_elder_scrolls.md

 There is a beautiful resonance:
 *	In TES, the Elder Scrolls encode reality.
-*	In your book, water encodes reality.
+*	In this book, water encodes reality.
 *	In TES, the Voice shapes the world.
-*	In your work, frequency, intention, and coherence shape the body and consciousness.
+*	In this work, frequency, intention, and coherence shape the body and consciousness.
 *	In TES, the world is a dream within a dream.
-*	In your work, the universe is a field of self-aware information.
+*	In this work, the universe is a field of self-aware information.
 *	In TES, the dragon is the time-wave.
-*	In your work, time is a harmonic.
+*	In this work, time is a harmonic.
 *	In TES, the hero awakens to their true nature.
-*	In your work, the reader does.
+*	In this work, the reader does.

 The universes are mirrors.